 The Earliest Obtainable Large View of Rome

-Finely colored example of Hartmann Schedel's incunable view of Rome from Schedel's Liber Chronicum, perhaps the single most influential secular illustrated book of the 15th Century and one of the landmark printed works of the 15th Century.
+Fine hand-colored example of Hartmann Schedel's incunable view of Rome from Schedel's Liber Chronicum, perhaps the single most influential secular illustrated book of the 15th century and one of the landmark printed works of the 15th century.

-Schedel's view of Rome is one of the earliest obtainable views of the Eternal City and realistically the only large format 15th Century illustration of the Rome available to collectors.
-While the illustration is less than accurate, the Castel de San Angelo, the Vatican, Colosseum, Pantheon, Belvedere and Mausoleum of Hadrian are clearly depicted among other features.
+Schedel's view of Rome is one of the earliest obtainable views of the Eternal City, and, realistically, the only large format 15th-century illustration of Rome available to collectors.
+While the illustration is less than accurate, the Castel de San Angelo, the Vatican, Colosseum, Pantheon, Belvedere, and Mausoleum of Hadrian are clearly depicted among other features.

 Hartmann Schedel (1440-1514) was a physician, book collector, and writer whose most famous work, the Liber Chronicarum (Nuremberg Chronicle), included some of the first printed views of many cities in Europe and across the world.

 Schedel was born and died in Nuremberg, but he also traveled for his education.
 From 1456 to 1463 he lived in Leipzig, where he attended the University of Leipzig and earned his MA.
 From there he went to Padua, where he earned a Doctor of Medicine in 1466.
 After university, he worked for a time in Nördlingen and then returned to Nuremberg.
 In 1482 he was elected a member of the Great Council of Nuremberg.